Colorado Privacy Act (CPA)

 Honoring data subject requests

-This can be a time-consuming task for smaller organizations, especially if these practices are not automated, and business data gets stored in various locations.
 But under Colorado law, you must develop mechanisms to accept, track, verify, and honor consumer requests so that they can exercise their access, correction, and deletion rights.

-Colorado Privacy Act Enforcement
+How is the Colorado Privacy Act Enforced?

 Like Virginia’s privacy law, the CPA does not offer a distinct right of action for the consumers.
 Before any enforcement action, the attorney general or district attorney must issue a notice of violation to the controller if a cure is deemed possible.

-Before enforcement gets initiated, the controller is allowed 60 days to review an alleged violation and rectify it.
+The controller is allowed 60 days to review an alleged violation and rectify it.
 This period is known as the “cure period.”

-However, this 60-day cure period — double the cure period provided under the CCPA and CDPA — will only be effective for the first 18 months.
-It will cease to exist after January 18, 2025.
+However, this 60-day cure period will cease to exist after January 18, 2025.

 Colorado Privacy Act Penalties and Fines

-For now, penalties fall under the scope of the Colorado Consumer Protection Act and range from $2,000 to $20,000 per violation.
+Penalties fall under the scope of the Colorado Consumer Protection Act and range from $2,000 to $20,000 per violation.

-How to Meet Colorado Privacy Act Requirements
+Colorado Privacy Act Requirements

 To stay compliant with the CPA, make sure you follow these important steps:

 Data mapping is an ongoing process, so you should conduct regular reviews of the personal data you process and update the documentation accordingly.

 It is strongly advised to always document your processing activities in writing in a granular way with links between the different pieces of information.
 To stay compliant, you’ll need to understand where your information comes from and how it’s used.

-To comply with the CPA, you should revise and update your privacy policies to include personal data processing activities, new rights available to consumers, and identify the mechanisms for consumers to exercise those rights.
+To comply with the CPA, you should revise and update your privacy policies to include personal data processing activities, the rights available to consumers, and identify the mechanisms for consumers to exercise those rights.

-It is also recommended that companies carry out data protection assessments regularly.
 These assessments should evaluate how your company utilizes and processes any private information and, more importantly, the risks involved with processing that data.

-Implementing a consent mechanism for collecting sensitive data from consumers will also be crucial.
 Controllers that collect sensitive data from users must obtain certified and explicit approval.

-In addition, Colorado privacy laws state that consent does not imply endorsement of the general terms of use, the use of obscure patterns or overlays, the silence, shutdown, or deactivation of content.
-Therefore, you may also need to develop explicit, affirmative action by which the consumer signifies agreement to the processing of personal data.
+In addition, Colorado privacy laws states that consent does not imply endorsement of the general terms of use, the use of obscure patterns or overlays, the silence, shutdown, or deactivation of content.

 The web page, application, or other means by which a controller obtains a consumer’s consent to process personal data for purposes of targeted advertising or the sale of personal data must also allow the consumer to revoke the consent as easily as it is affirmatively provided.